tobloef/roll20-fancy-dice/README.md

 The extension works by intercepting requests from Roll20 and injecting code to load the custom textures.
 The injection method itself is based on how [VTT Enhancement Suite](https://github.com/SSStormy/roll20-enhancement-suite) does it.

+If you want to contribute to the project by adding your own dice, please check out [this guide on how to do just that](https://github.com/tobloef/roll20-fancy-dice/wiki/How-to-add-your-own-dice-to-the-extension).

 ![Screenshot of the extension](https://github.com/tobloef/roll20-fancy-dice/blob/master/screenshot.png)